Join the Movement: Get Involved for Giving Tuesday!

 What is Giving Tuesday? #GivingTuesday is a global giving movement that has been built by individuals, families, organizations, businesses and communities in countries around the world.
 Millions of people have come together to support and champion the causes they believe in and the communities in which they live.
 In other words, it’s your chance to jump in and make a huge impact!

-The Humane Societyof Valdosta/Lowndes county hits a milestone!
-Turning 30 years old this year, we have saved over 40,000 animals!
-We run over 8 programs dedicated to saving, helping, rescuing, and speaking for those who cannot speak for themselves.
-We have worked tirelessly to reduce the amount of animals entering the shelter annually and increase the amount that leave alive.
+The Humane Society of Valdosta/Lowndes County has been hard at work in 2020 to make a lasting impact on the lives of animals in our community.
+We have worked tirelessly to reduce the amount of animals entering the Lowndes County Animal Shelter annually and increase the amount that leave alive.
+And the numbers are starting to show the true impact of our work!
 It is our goal to make Valdosta a No Kill Zone, and you can help us get there!
 Please read on for information on our budget and programs and how helping us get to our Giving Tuesday goal of $10,000 will help us make a huge impact!

 The Humane Society of Valdosta/Lowndes County is a 501(c)(3) non-profit organization.
 We do not receive any government funding or financial assistance except the occasional grant.
 We rely solely on donations!
 That’s why we need your support!
 We cannot keep our doors open and continue to save animals without your generosity.